Michigan Democratic Party: Leadership

 Officers of the DSCC plus the Democratic National Committee members constitute the Executive Committee of the DSCC.
 The Executive Committee addresses policy questions in between the meetings of the DSCC.
 The Executive Committee is also responsible for drawing up a 2-year budget for the DSCC at a spring meeting in odd-numbered years.

+List of chairs of the Michigan Democratic Party

+The following is an incomplete list of chairs of the Michigan Democratic Party.